-Charter’s cable Internet comes over a hybrid fiber-coaxial (HFC) network originally built for Television service, while DSL comes over the phone lines using infrastructure originally built for landline phones.
+Charter’s cable internet comes over a hybrid fiber-coaxial (HFC) network originally built for Television service.
+Meanwhile, DSL is transmitted over the phone lines using infrastructure originally built for landline phones.

 Cable has three big advantages over DSL:

-- Cable networks use coaxial cable, which offers better speeds and bandwidth than DSL.
+- The networks use coaxial cable, which offers better speeds and bandwidth than DSL.

-- Cable is less vulnerable to outages since the cables are more weather-resistant than DSL.
+- In general, cable is less vulnerable to outages since the cables are more weather-resistant than DSL.

 - Cable offers great bundle deals for TV watchers, since the network is already optimized for TV and the provider can efficiently offer both services.

 Are Charter Spectrum Bundles Worth Buying?

-Like most cable Internet providers, Charter frequently offers “bundled” deals that combine TV and/or phone service with broadband Internet access.
+Like most cable internet providers, Charter frequently offers “bundled” deals that combine TV and phone service with broadband internet access.

 …Unlike most other cable deals, they generally don’t have a data cap.
 This is a huge bonus for streamers and cord-cutters, as many other ISPs have been rolling out overage fees and “data caps” for heavy internet users.